POSIT: Promotion of Semantic Item Tail via Adversarial Learning: Experiment Details

 \section{Experiment Details}

+In this section, we discuss the experiments configuration in details.
 We set training epochs $T=50$, $m=0.9$ in algorithm~{\ref{alg:proc}}.
 We use a batch size of 1024 for MovieLens and 8192 for Million Song and Netflix Prize.
 We set the momentum of SGD optimizer as 0.9.
 We use 10k users for validation and another 10k users for testing on Movie Lens.
-We increase this number 10k to 40k on Netflix Prize and 50k on Million Song dataset respectively.
-Some datasets provide explicit preference information like Movie Lens.
-We follow the literature~\cite{EASE} and convert them into implicit settings through a preference threshold.
+We increase this number 10k to 40k on Netflix Prize and 50k on Million Song dataset, respectively.
+Some datasets provide explicit preference information, like Movie Lens.
+We follow the literature~\cite{EASE} and convert them into implicit settings using a preference threshold.
 Preference score greater than this threshold is set to 1 and otherwise it is set to 0.

-We conduct the experiments on machines with 64G memory and 64 CPUs without GPU.
+We conducted the experiments on machines with 64G memory and 64 CPUs without GPU.
 This choice is due to budget concerns.
-We can finish the training on CPU as our model is relative small and reasonably fast enough on CPU.
-It typically takes 8 hours to train \system on MovieLens, 1.5 days on Netflix Prize and 1 day on Million Song.
+We can finish the training on CPU as our model is relatively small and reasonably fast enough on CPU.
+It typically takes 8 hours to train \system on MovieLens, 1.5 days on Netflix Prize, and 1 day on Million Song.
 The major overhead is due to gradient optimization on these very large datasets.
-Speed can be potentially improved vastsly with GPU based training.
+Speed can be potentially improved vastly with GPU based training.

-We conduct hyper-parameter search.
+We conduct hyperparameter searches.
 Figure~\ref{fig:param_search_ml20m} is an example of the parameter search for baseline IPW on MovieLens.
-Note that we may fine-tune multiple factors and the results won't necessarily be presented as a 2-dimensional figure.
-Table~\ref{tab:hyper_param} lists all the hyper-parameters that is needed to exactly reproduce our results.
+Note that we may fine-tune multiple factors and the results will not necessarily be presented as a 2-dimensional figure.
+Table~\ref{tab:hyper_param} lists all the hyperparameters that are needed to exactly reproduce our results.
 We will also release our codes upon acceptance.